spatialthoughts/courses/04_loops_and_conditionals.md

     else:
         print('This is not Atlanta')
 ```

-    This is not Atlanta
-    This is not Atlanta
-    This is not Atlanta
-    Atlanta

 Python relies on indentation (whitespace at the beginning of a line) to define scope in the for loop and if statements.
 So make sure your code is properly indented.